Is France under attack in Africa?

 Most passengers are French nationals residing in Mali, or international staff going back and forth for work purposes.

-"We can't stop operating, which is probably the aim of those who create terror," Mr Tauzin concluded.'High alert'
+"We can't stop operating, which is probably the aim of those who create terror," Mr Tauzin concluded.

 The threat of attacks on France's interests is nonetheless considered a major concern.